clojurebridge-minneapolis/track1-chatter/clojure-parts.md

 We haven't been changing any data and our functions have simply taken inputs and returned values.

-In clojure, variables have values.
+In Clojure, variables have values.
 Instead of modifying the value, you point the variable to an entirely different value.
 Clojure ensures that the change happens in a way that everything using the data sees it in a consistent state, which is important when writing programs that do more than one thing at a time.
-But, to do this, clojure requires hints from you that a varable can be pointed to something else, and it needs to do the pointing in a safe way.
+But, to do this, Clojure requires hints from you that a varable can be pointed to something else, and it needs to do the pointing in a safe way.

 There are a couple of different ways to do this but, in this tutorial, we're only going to use the mechanism called an "atom".

 Let's use a map to represent the solar system.
-Normally, planets don't change and this matches perfectly clojure's view of the world.
+Normally, planets don't change and this matches perfectly Clojure's view of the world.
 But research astronomers change what we know all the time, so if we were writing the program for them, we might want the planets to change.
 To do this, we'll put the map in an atom.